Key concepts

 - Browser-native: Works in any modern browser without plugins

-- Command auditing: Gateway can inspect and log commands for compliance
+- Command auditing: Commands are logged and risk-scored for compliance

 Related documentation: